sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 index items related to a paragraph should be placed above the paragraph one a separate line (and not in between the text or between the paragraph heading and the text body, although this works fine if LaTeX is the output format).
+For paragraphs with ``===`` heading, the index keywords should be placed above the heading.

+The keywords in the index are automatically placed in a meta tag in ``html`` output such that search engines can make use of the them.

 Bibliography  (2)
 -----------------